Dana Perino: Dems could be looking to 'chop down' tallest oak in Biden at debates

 "He is the tallest oak in the yard and there are a lot of Democrats that want to figure out a way to chop him down," Perino told "The Story with Martha MacCallum" guest host Ed Henry Tuesday.

 The first debate of the Democratic primary season will be split into two nights, June 26-27.
-The second nigh features most of the high-polling candidates on the stage, including Biden.
+The second night features most of the high-polling candidates on the stage, including Biden.

 BIDEN HITS BACK AT SANDERS REPEATED CRITICISM